nystudio107/craft-transcoder/docs/docs/using.md

 These default values come from the `config.php` file.

-If you want to have the Transcoder not change a parameter, pass in an empty value in the key/value pair, e.g.:
+To have the Transcoder not change a parameter, pass in an empty value in the key-value pair, for example:

 ```twig
 {% set transVideoUrl = craft.transcoder.getVideoUrl('/home/vagrant/sites/nystudio107/public/oceans.mp4', {